benravago/WSAdapter/README.md

 1. The most likely source of the javax.activation and javax.mail jars will be from public maven repositories.
 Try [mail/1.4](http://central.maven.org/maven2/javax/mail/mail/1.4/) and [activation/1.1](http://central.maven.org/maven2/javax/activation/activation/1.1/).

 2. The tests in interop/test.html are based on the java code from samples/echo/TestClient.java.
 Some tests will fail (echoMap, echoMapArray,echo2DStringArray,echoNestedArray) since these require additional support for 'xsd:anyType' and nested array elements.
 I'll probably get around to these eventually, as time permits.

+3. I also had some html/js code for a move verbose api demonstrator.
+I hope to be able to port that to ES6 as well.